Evolutionarily Stable (Mis)specifications: Theory and Applications: Environment and Stability Concept

 Throughout this paper, we will take the strategy space $\mathbb{A},$ the set of consequences $\mathbb{Y},$ and the utility function over consequences $\pi$ to be common knowledge among the agents.
-But, agents are unsure about how play in the stage game translates into consequences: that is, they have \emph{fundamental uncertainty} about the function $(a_{i},a_{-i})\mapsto F^{\bullet}(a_{i},a_{-i},G).$ For example, the agents may be uncertain about some parameters of the stage game, such as the market price elasticity in a quantity-competition game.
+But, agents are unsure about how play in the stage game translates into consequences: that is, they have \emph{fundamental uncertainty} about the function $(a_{i},a_{-i})\mapsto F^{\bullet}(a_{i},a_{-i},G).$

-We will consider a society with two observably distinguishable groups of agents, A and B, who may behave differently in the stage game (due to each group having a different belief about the economic fundamentals, for example).
-All agents entertain different \emph{models} of the world as possible resolutions of their fundamental uncertainty.
-A model $F:\mathbb{A}^{2}\to\Delta(\mathbb{Y})$ is a conjecture about how strategy profiles translate into consequences for the agent.
-Assume each $F$ is given by a density or probability mass function $f(a_{i},a_{-i}):\mathbb{Y}\to\mathbb{R}_{+}$ for every $(a_{i},a_{-i})\in\mathbb{A}^{2}$.
+We focus on the case where society consists of two observably distinguishable groups of agents, A and B, who may behave differently in the stage game due to different beliefs about how $y$ is generated.
+The two groups of agents entertain different \emph{models} of the world that help resolve their fundamental uncertainty.
+A model $\Theta$ is a collection of data-generating processes $F:\mathbb{A}^{2}\to\Delta(\mathbb{Y})$ about how strategy profiles translate into consequences for the agent, with different processes corresponding to different \emph{parameters} of the model.
+Each $F$ has associated with it a density or probability mass function $f(a_{i},a_{-i}):\mathbb{Y}\to\mathbb{R}_{+}$ for every $(a_{i},a_{-i})\in\mathbb{A}^{2}$.
+We thus view each model as a subset of $(\Delta(\mathbb{Y}))^{\mathbb{A}^{2}}$ and we assume it is metrizable.

-A \emph{theory} $\Theta$ is a collection of models: that is, a subset of $(\Delta(\mathbb{Y}))^{\mathbb{A}^{2}}$.
-We assume $\Theta$ is metrizable.
-Each agent enters society with a persistent theory, which depends entirely on whether they are from group A or group B. We think of this exogenously endowed theory as coming from education or cultural background, and each agent dogmatically believes that her theory contains the correct model of the world.
-The\emph{ correctly specified }theory is $\Theta=\{F^{\bullet}(\cdot,\cdot,G):G\in\mathcal{G}\}.$
+Each agent enters society with a persistent model, which depends entirely on whether she is from group A or group B. We refer to the agents who are endowed with a given model the \emph{adherents} of that model.
+Each agent dogmatically believes that in every situation $G \in \mathcal{G}$, one of the parameters of her model accurately represents the stage game.
+We call $\Theta=\{F^{\bullet}(\cdot,\cdot,G):G\in\mathcal{G}\}$ the \emph{minimal correctly specified }model.
+A model may exclude the true $F^{\bullet}(\cdot,\cdot,G)$ that produces consequences, at least in some situation $G$.
+In this case, the model is \emph{misspecified}.

-In general, a theory may exclude the true $F^{\bullet}(\cdot,\cdot,G)$ that produces consequences for at least some situation $G$.
-Such \emph{misspecified} theories can represent a scientific paradigm about the economy based on a false premise, a religious belief system with dogmas that contradict facts about the world, or heuristic thinking stemming from a psychological bias that deems the true environment as implausible.
-Each agent plays the stage game with a random opponent in every period, and uses her personal experience in these matches to calibrate the most accurate model within her theory in a way that we will make precise in Section \ref{subsec:EZDef}.